okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/okta-data-model/index.md

 A [**Group**](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Group/) is made up of users within a directory.
 It can be thought of as a label that's applied to a set of users.
 A user can be a member of multiple groups.
 Groups are useful for representing roles, relationships, and can even be used for subscription tiers.

-An [**Application**](/docs/reference/api/apps/) holds information about the protocol in which it wants Okta to communicate, policies for accessing the app and which users can use the app after identifying themselves.
+An [**Application**](/docs/reference/api/apps/) holds information about the protocol in which it wants Okta to communicate, policies for accessing the app, and which users can use the app after identifying themselves.

 The relationship between an app and a user is stored in Okta as an [AppUser](/docs/reference/api/apps/#assign-user-to-application-for-sso).
 This allows for **mappings** between profile values where they’re different.
 For example, app1 may refer to a user's last name as `lastName` and app2 may refer to last name as `surname`.
 The AppUser stores the value as necessary for the app.